• Mon. Apr 14th, 2025

 Interesting facts about the most common citrus fruits grown on the island

-Oranges: The reputation earned by Cyprus for its high-quality oranges reflects decades of experience with the crop, and the main varieties grown on the island are Navel, Oval and Valencia Late.
+Oranges: The reputation earned by Cyprus for its high-quality oranges reflects decades of experience with the crop.
+The main varieties grown on the island are Navel, Oval and Valencia Late.
 These oranges are widespread and are readily found in local markets and shops, contributing to their popularity on the island.
 The often sweet and juicy oranges, particularly the Valencia variety, are generally consumed fresh or processed for their juice.
+In addition to these there are also new hybrid oranges that are now available all over the island.

 Lemons and Limes: The Island is highly regarded for its high-quality lemons and more recently limes.
 Lemon cultivation is another significant aspect of Cyprus’s citrus fruit industry and Cyprus lemons are a main export, enhancing the island’s agricultural economy.
 Cyprus lemons and limes have also become essential for local cuisine and most drinks, as well as traditional dishes and local desserts use them extensively.
 Although their cultivation is less extensive than other citrus fruits, limes are increasingly gaining popularity on the island, primarily for culinary uses and cocktails.